 A long journey home still remained along Interstate 81.
 During which time, I reflected just as athletes might have been doing on their return trips.
 A frantic season has concluded, and with it, for me really, so too does an amazing era of track and field.
 After each state medal is presented to a Lackawanna Track Conference athlete, I began a practice of grabbing a photo of them with their medal.
 The smiles, well, they are worth 1,000 words.
 The joy, it’s sometimes hard to capture in writing.
 I conclude that exchange with a hand shake.
 Because of the fast-paced format of the state meet, those moments are generally fleeing, enjoyed then gone in an instant.
 Some, though, I clasp a little tighter.

-Each season closes by saying good-bye.
+Each season closes with me saying good-bye.
 All of the athletes who I have the honor of covering play a huge part in forming memories for me.
 In track and field, because of the individual and team honors the postseason presents, I spend a lot of time around and getting to know the kids, their families and their stories.
 In this sport, also, when you are talented, a lot of times, you have an impact for all four years of your varsity careers.There is a bond created there.
 Maybe it is because I competed in the sport, maybe the athletes have pity on me, but as athlete and reporter, I feel we build friendships.

 So often in this sport, I find myself in awe of what high school athletes continue to achieve.
 When these stars reach their goals, knowing how hard they have trained, worked, endured the chaotic spring weather, and committed themselves, admittedly I get choked up when they receive their medals.
 Some of our interviews can get emotionally tough at their conclusion.

-On Friday Saturday, athletes from the Lackawanna Track Conference kept parading up on the medal stand.
+On Friday and Saturday, athletes from the Lackawanna Track Conference kept parading up on the medal stand.
 At times, it became hard to keep up.
-When that computer was finally at rest, I realized a chapter has also finished.
+When that computer was finally at rest, I realized a chapter also finished.

 Among the medal winners, there were seniors who saw the one stage of their athletic life finish.
 Seniors who have left legacies on their programs, the conference, the district and even the state.